-Probabilistic transitions are used to select between discrete quantities in the way shown above for the number of items which the customer wishes to buy.
-Continuously-varying quantities such as durations are treated differently.
-For example, in the case of waiting for credit card validation the extra-functional properties state that we have a histogram representing the distribution over the expected durations stating that with probability 0.9 validation will take between 4 and 5 seconds and with probability 0.1 it will take between 5 and 20 seconds.
-We encode distributions such as these as an immediate probabilistic choice followed by a validation occurring at expected rate (4.5 is mid-way between 4 and 5 and 12.5 is mid-way between 5 and 20 so we use these as our means).
+In the case where we only know the mean value then the exponential distribution is the correct distribution to use because any other distribution would need to make additional assumptions about the shape of the expected distribution.
+However, for example in the case of waiting for credit card validation, the extra-functional properties state that we have a histogram representing the distribution over the expected durations stating that with probability 0.9 validation will take between 4 and 5 seconds and with probability 0.1 it will take between 5 and 20 seconds.

-'''
+We encode distributions such as these in the process algebra PEPA as an immediate probabilistic choice followed by a validation occurring at expected rate (4.5 is mid-way between 4 and 5 and 12.5 is mid-way between 5 and 20 so we use these as our means).

-(\tau, 0.9: immediate).(validate, 1/4.5)... + (\tau, 0.1: immediate).(validate, 1/12.5)...
+$(\tau, 0.9: immediate).(validate, 1/4.5)... + (\tau, 0.1: immediate).(validate, 1/12.5)...$

-'''

 Whichever branch is taken, the next activity is validation; the only difference is the rate at which the validation happens.
-In Figure 33 we show how 700000 values from a uniformly-distributed interpretation of the histogram for credit card validation would differ from the exponentially-distributed interpretation.
-We used the well-known logarithm method to sample from the exponential distribution [19] and computed the mean value of 700000 groups of samples of size 30.
+In Fig. 19 we show how 700000 values from a uniformly-distributed interpretation of the histogram for credit card validation would differ from the exponentially-distributed interpretation.

-In our experience, a distribution such as that shown in Figure 33 (left) is unlikely to occur in practice.
+In our experience, a distribution such as that shown in Fig. 19 (left) is unlikely to occur in practice.
 For example, it has the surprising property that delays of four seconds are very likely but delays of three seconds are impossible.
-Also, there is a very marked difference between the number of delays of five seconds and delays of six, which also seems surprising.
-In contrast, distributions as seen from our sample in Figure 33 (right) occur frequently because they are a convolution of two heavy-tailed distributions.
-Credit card validation requires network use where variations in network load add additional delays, leading to heavy-tailed distributions.
-The area under the curve is 700000 in both cases.
+Also, there is a very marked difference between the number of delays of five seconds and delays of six.
+In contrast, distributions as seen from our sample in Fig. 19 (right) occur frequently because they are a convolution of two heavy-tailed distributions.
+Other histogram-specified continuous distributions are treated similarly.
+We first make a weighted probabilistic choice and then delay for a exponentially-distributed time.

-Figure 33.
+Figure 19.
 Specified (left) and sampled (right) distributions for credit card validation